As most animals dragonflies spend most of their time either eating or mating. The

 the water while other, specially damselflies lay their eggs in living plants such as water

-Some other dragonfly species, the females lays their eggs alone and a number of
+lilies.
+A number of dragonflies still are in tandem during the Some other dragonfly species, the females lays their eggs alone and a number of

 them are defended by their male partner against other dragonflies.